webxxcom/AutoAttendanceMarker/README.md

 ## **How to Enable Wake Timers in Windows**

+IF you want **Task Creator** to work even when you're not home you should allow it to wake your PC.
 Task Scheduler is unable to turn on your computer itself but it can wake it up from sleep.
 Hence you should configure your system for Task Scheduler to be able to wake your PC.
 Follow these steps to enable them:

-### **Method 1: Using Power Options**
 1. **Open Power Options**
    - Press `Win + R`, type `control powercfg.cpl`, and press `Enter`.